donnajobridge/old_donnajobridge.com/content/articles/implicit_explicit.md

 Title: consciousness continuum
 Slug: continuum
-Date: 2018-07-22
+Date: 2018-08-22
 Tags: memory, explicit, implicit, consciousness, cognitive neuroscience, data science
-Image: /images/continuum_big.jpg
+Image: /images/continuum_icon.jpg
+Cover: /images/elephant.jpg

 Human behavior arises from both unconscious and conscious sources.
-A simple example is breathing -- breathing is done automatically. we don’t usually think about inhaling and exhaling.
+A simple example is breathing -- we don’t usually think about inhaling and exhaling.
 However, you can take control of your breathing.
 By commanding your attention to your breath, you can breath quickly or elongate your inhales.
 This combination of conscious and unconscious processing is an area of intense research.
 Even researchers who study exclusively conscious cognitive processes (as I do), have to contend with influences of unconscious processing.

 A helpful metaphor for understanding human cognition is to think of processes that fall on a *consciousness continuum*.
 The consciousness continuum goes from completely unconscious neural activity to the fully conscious explanations we articulate about why we do things.
 My studies have touched upon 4 layers: neural processing, eye movements, behavior (i.e. actions you take), and feedback (i.e. explanations you have for those actions).
 Incidentally things at the bottom of the consciousness continuum happen at a much much faster time scale than things at the top.
 As such, studying memory has required a different tools for understanding each layer.